mvolkmann/blog/src/ocaml.md

 OCaml source files have the extension `.ml` which stands for "meta language".

+The performance of OCaml is generally about 50% that of C.

 OCaml supports Foreign Function Interface (FFI) mechanisms to call C functions.

-The financial company <a href="https://www.janestreet.com" target="_blank">Jane Street</a> is one of the largest users and supporters of OCaml.

 ## Notable Features